thiscouldbebetter/GameFrameworkTS/Source/Stub/Readme.md

 Game Stub
 =========

-This repository implements the stub of a game using the This Could Be Better Game Framework and implemented in TypeScript.
+This repository implements the stub of a game in TypeScript using the This Could Be Better Game Framework.
+See /Documentation/Creating_a_New_Game_from_Stubs.md for instructions.
 This file should be heavily edited to reflect the details of the new game.

 Building